Rhedir gan School of Music, Drama and Performance

 The composition displays a high level of creative imagination, with emergent individuality of compositional voice, skilful control and elaboration of musical materials, and technical mastery of resources (instrumental and vocal).
 There is also evidence of high level of ability at conceptual thought, penetration of issues, originality of approach and/or insight.

-a good level of confidence in working with the tools and materials of composition
+Upon successful completion of the module, students will have a good level of confidence in working with the tools and materials of composition

-the ability to use balanced self-criticism as part of the creative process
+Upon successful completion of the module, students will have the ability to use balanced self-criticism as part of the creative process

-the ability to compose music which offers an engaging and rewarding listening experience
+Upon successful completion of the module, students will have the ability to compose music which offers an engaging and rewarding listening experience

-the ability to compose music which takes full account of contemporary creative practice
+Upon successful completion of the module, students will have the ability to compose music which takes full account of contemporary creative practice

 Strategaeth addysgu a dysgu